 Gadgets

 Do you love the ease of tracking weather or traffic information in a handy gadget on your desktop?
-Windows 7 makes gadgets even easier to access and optimizes them for connected services.
+Windows 7 makes gadgets even easier to access on your desktop and optimizes them for connected services.
 Now you can position gadgets anywhere on the desktop and make them smaller or larger.
-If you like gadgets to be at the edges of your screen, they will snap in to place as if the edge of your screen were magnets.
-And the Peek feature lets you view your gadgets quickly even when you have several windows open that block your view of the desktop.
+If you like gadgets to be at the edges of your screen, they will snap in to place as if the edges of your screen were magnets.
+And the Peek feature lets you view your gadgets quickly, even when you have several windows open that block your view of the desktop.